wp-plugins/contact-form-7-to-database-extension/readme.txt

 = If I uninstall the plugin, what happens to its data in the database? =

 The table and all its data are deleted when you uninstall.
 You can deactivate the plugin without loosing data.

+= There used to be (pre-version 1.2) a top-level menu item in the Admin panel to see the data.
+Where did it go? =

+It now under CF7's top level "Contact" admin menu.
+Look for "Contact" -> "Database".
+This is to take up less menu space and keep this extension's pages with those of CF7

 == Screenshots ==